Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-keys/README.md

 `StartDeleteKey` starts a long-running operation to delete a key previously stored in the Azure Key Vault.
 You can retrieve the key immediately without waiting for the operation to complete.
-When [soft-delete][soft_delete] is not enabled for the Azure Key Vault, this operation permanently deletes the key.
+When [soft-delete](https://docs.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview) is not enabled for the Azure Key Vault, this operation permanently deletes the key.

 ```cpp
 DeleteKeyOperation operation = client.StartDeleteKey("key-name");